wrightben/languages/README.md

 # languages
 bash, c, cpp, java, javascript, perl, php, python

-"A new languish to learn—I'll gorilla thems."
+"A new languish to learn—Algorithms is capitalized because it's a sentence."